-The public, including disadvantaged populations present in the study area, were engaged through the methods outlined in the Community Awareness Plan (July 2019) for the project.
-Prior to each meeting, newspaper advertisements and Florida Administrative Register notices were published to inform the public of upcoming opportunities for comment and review of project materials.
-In accordance with FDOT's PD&E Manual guidelines, meeting invitations were mailed to elected and appointed officials, state, federal, and ETAT agencies, Native American Indian Tribes, non-government officials, interested persons and property owners.
+The public were engaged through the methods outlined in the Community Awareness Plan(CAP)(July 2019) for the project.
+Prior to each public meeting, newspaper advertisements and Florida Administrative Register notices were published to inform the public of upcoming opportunities for comment and review of project materials.
+Meeting invitations were mailed to elected and appointed officials, state, federal, and ETAT agencies, Native American Indian Tribes, non-government officials, interested persons and property owners.
 Press releases were also distributed.
 An original property owners list was developed from information in the property appraiser's website for Lee County.
 This list was updated as requests were received by citizens to be added to the list, either through the project website, or through meeting with citizens and business owners within the project area throughout the course of the study.
+Presentations were provided to the agencies listed below in accordance with the CAP.